Make Money With Blogs and Websites

 - Tip #15: Sponsored reviews are a great way to make money!
-But please add a sponsored review disclosure whenever possible, sometimes sponsors make request that you not reveal that it is a sponsored review.
+But please add a sponsored review disclosure whenever possible, sometimes sponsors make requests that you do not reveal that it is a sponsored review.
 Personally, I feel you should provide a dispassionate review with a disclosure.

-On Colorlib, we offer paid reviews at $360.
 Not only do we get the benefit of the cash, but sometimes we get our hands on a product that hasn’t yet hit the market which is an added benefit.
-And review content generally tends to be in depth content about specific products which almost all readers love.
+And review content generally tends to be in-depth content about specific products which almost all readers love.

 I’m currently trying my hand at Data Science and I want to learn R. I’ve used Data Camp, they have an awesome strategy.
 You get access to the first part of their course for free and you’ll need to pay for access to the subsequent sections.

-- Tip #18: With a sales models for paid content, I believe a freemium + subscription hybrid model is best for most content.
+- Tip #18: With a sales model for paid content, I believe a freemium + subscription hybrid model is best for most content.
 They have shown tremendous success.
 In Asia, the freemium App Store model accounts for 90% of all revenue.
-Many WordPress plugins & themehouses work with freemium and subscription models, again they’ve been very successful.
+Many WordPress plugins & these houses work with freemium and subscription models, again they’ve been very successful.

 Write a great book